 Here are the biggest barriers to a combined perm and temp desk reaching its full potential:

-6. Job filling skills : Due to point 3 above, the dual desk consultant is less confident about selling the candidate over the phone to the client, so they default to sending resumes and arranging interviewing, a sure way to dramatically reduce your job fill ratio.
+6. Job filling skills: Due to point 3 above, the dual desk consultant is less confident about selling the candidate over the phone to the client, so they default to sending resumes and arranging an interview, a sure way to dramatically reduce your job fill ratio.

 There’s plenty more, but these are the main barriers.